The Neverending Story: Plot

+Bastian grows concerned that the characters can sense his presence, and can hear or even see him at points.
+As Falkor and Atreyu search for the border, they are separated by the four Wind Giants.
+Atreyu loses AURYN and lands in the ruins of Spook City.
+He encounters the dying werewolf Gmork, a servant of the force behind the Nothing.
+Gmork explains that the city's residents have leapt voluntarily into the Nothing, becoming lies in the human world.
+He was sent to stop the chosen hero but was imprisoned by the city's princess.
+Atreyu declares himself the hero, and Gmork dies laughing.
+In his death throes, his jaws clamp onto Atreyu's leg as the Nothing approaches; Falkor retrieves AURYN and saves Atreyu.

-Falkor and Atreyu go to the Childlike Empress, who assures them they have brought her rescuer to her; Bastian suspects that the Empress means him, but cannot bring himself to believe it.
-When Bastian refuses to speak the new name, to prompt him into fulfilling his role as savior, the Empress herself locates the Old Man of Wandering Mountain, who possesses a book also entitled The Neverending Story, which the Empress demands he read aloud.
-As he begins, Bastian is amazed to find the book he is reading is repeating itself, beginning once again whenever the Empress reaches the Old Man — only this time, the story begins with Bastian's meeting with Coreander, his theft of the book, and all his actions in the attic.
-Realizing that the story will repeat itself forever without his intervention, Bastian names the Empress "Moon Child", and appears with her in Fantastica, where he restores its existence through his own imagination.
-The Empress has also given him AURYN, on the back of which he finds the inscription "Do What You Wish".
+The pair reach the Childlike Empress, who reveals they have brought her rescuer.
+Bastian suspects the Empress means him but is incredulous.
+When he refuses to name her, the Empress consults the Old Man of Wandering Mountain, who owns his own copy of The Neverending Story.
+As the Old Man reads aloud, Bastian's book loops back to the beginning.
+Realizing the story will repeat endlessly without his intervention, Bastian names the Empress "Moon Child" and is transported to Fantastica, where his imagination restores the land.
+The Empress gives him AURYN, with the inscription "Do What You Wish" on the back.

-For each wish, Bastian loses a memory of his life as a human.
-Unaware of this at first, Bastian goes through Fantastica, having adventures and telling stories, while losing his memories.
-In spite of the warnings of Atreyu and Bastian's other friends, Bastian uses AURYN to create creatures and dangers for himself to conquer, which causes some negative side effects for the rest of Fantastica, such as the rampage of the dragon "Smerg" and the birth of the Shlamoofs, winged insane clown creatures.
-After being abetted by the wicked sorceress Xayide, and with the mysterious absence of the Childlike Empress, Bastian decides to take over Fantastica as emperor.
-During his coronation ceremony he is stopped by Atreyu, whom Bastian grievously wounds in a battle so fierce it results in the destruction of the Ivory Tower.
-Bastian then enters "The City of Old Emperors", inhabited by human beings who came to Fantastica earlier but could not find their way out, eking out a meaningless existence there.
-Ultimately, a repentant Bastian is reduced to two memories: that of his father, and of his own name.
-After more adventures, Bastian must give up the memory of his father to discover that his strongest wish is to be capable of love and to give love to others.
+Each wish costs Bastian a memory of his human life.
+Unaware of this at first, Bastian wishes for several adventures in Fantastica.
+In spite of warnings, Bastian uses AURYN to create dangers for himself to conquer, causing chaos for Fantastica, such as a dragon attack and the birth of the winged Shlamoofs.
+Manipulated by the wicked sorceress Xayide, and with the Empress absent, Bastian decides to take over Fantastica as emperor.
+Atreyu battles Bastian and the Ivory Tower is destroyed.
+Bastian enters "The City of Old Emperors", inhabited by humans who came to Fantastica but lost their way back.
+A repentant Bastian is reduced to two memories: his father and his own name.
+Bastian must give up the memory of his father to discover that his strongest wish is to be capable of love.